gaspardmoindrot/Lem_in_42/README.md

 'input_/input10nodes1' is an exemple, you can try with other map.

 ## How lem_in works

 The executable reads the map sent previously to the standard input; several steps will then take place.

-#### First, we check if the map is valid, it must respect the following constraints:
+#### First, we check if the map is valid, it must respect the following constraints :

 `* Number of ant at the top of the file then declaration of rooms and finally connections between rooms`